PRANAVSURWASE/online-job-portal/README.md

 # 🧑‍💼 Online Job Portal

 A full-stack web application that connects job seekers with employers.
-Built using **Node.js**, **Express.js**, **MySQL**, and **EJS**, it allows users to register, apply for jobs, and track applications, while HRs can post and manage job listings.
+Built using **Node.js**, **Express.js**, **MySQL**, and **React.js**, it allows users to register, apply for jobs, and track applications, while HRs can post and manage job listings.
 Admins have access to platform-wide management.

 ---